-From The Apple Barrel, July'82
+From The Apple Barrel, July'82 by way of the IAC Compiler

 You have finally gotten all of the bugs out of that special program that has kept you in seclusion for the past several weeks.
 It does exactly what you want it to do, and you are ready to impress someone with it.
 You beg your boss to take time from his busy schedule for a session with your Apple, and after ten minutes of routine data entry, your program is nearing its flashy finale.
 The next question appears: "How many sides on an octogon?"
-As your boss enters "e.i.g...", you stifle, "Not that key, you dummy, the '8'."
+As your boss enters "e..i.g...", you stifle, "Not that key, you dummy, the '8'."
 Too late...